Monitoring Resources#

 XDMoD is a web portal for viewing metrics at the system-, partition- and user-levels.

 Would you like to know average queue wait times?
 Do you need to better understand your historical resource utilization or utilization of your project account by user?
-The XDMoD (XD Metrics on Demand) web-based tool provides users with the ability to easily obtain detailed metrics for high performance computing resources.
+The XDMoD (XD Metrics on Demand) web-based tool provides users with the ability to easily obtain detailed metrics for High-Performance Computing resources.
 This open-source tool was developed by the University at Buffalo Center for Computational Research (CCR).
 CU Boulder Research Computing runs its own instance, CURC XDMoD that enables users to query metrics for the RMACC, Alpine and Blanca computing resources.

 Getting started with XDMoD